 The fascinating thing about Kenya is that there are so many hidden gems that continue to go unexplored.
 When thinking about Kenya the first destinations that often come to mind are Nairobi, Diani or Maasai Mara.
 Yet, there are so many untouched locations just waiting to be discovered.
-We will take you through the the most unique off-the-grid locations that Kenya has to offer.
-So pack your bag and get ready to explore the untapped parts of our magical Kenya!
+We will take you through the most unique off-the-grid locations that Kenya has to offer.
+So pack your bag and get ready to explore the untapped parts of our magical Kenya with Nomad Africa!

 BLOOD RED ALKALINE LAKE IN KIPEDO, TURKANA